 April 30, 2012

-Last week, the Italian Parliament passed legislation that allows non-Italian registered private aircraft to spend up to 45 consecutive days in Italy before being subject to a costly "luxury" tax.
+The Italian Parliament passed legislation that allows non-Italian registered private aircraft to spend up to 45 consecutive days in Italy before being subject to a costly "luxury" tax.
 Before this change, business aircraft that spent more than 48 consecutive hours in Italian territory were subject to the tax, which could amount to over 300,000 euros depending on the aircraft weight.
-The legislation must now be officially published and signed by Italy's president, both of which are expected to occur this week.
-Once the legislation is effective, it will be made retroactive back to December, when the original tax legislation was implemented.
 Learn More

 January 10, 2011

 As of January 1, aircraft over 8,000 kilograms (17,635 pounds) maximum takeoff weight are no longer eligible for a zero VAT rating using the prior importation policy.
 Although this is a major policy change, operators still have a number of options to manage VAT issues and avoid facing an assessment of VAT on the value of the aircraft.
-The temporary admission process for aircraft remains in effect and there is a new importation process that certain operators may be able to utilize.
 Learn More

 November 24, 2008